tidvn/tidvn/README.md

 # Hi there, I'm Phung Tien Dung👋

-- 🍁 I’m a student at a university in Hanoi
+- 🍁 I’m a coder from Hanoi
 - 🌱 I’m currently learning everything
-- 🔭 I want to be a programmer
+- 💬 Ask me about every thing
+- 📫 How to reach me: [Facebook]

 ## Some Skill